| Project Type | Stacked Housing |

-The Wilbrod Apartment Conversion and Addition client requested a design to convert an existing rooming house interior with an addition to create 20 apartments.
+The Wilbrod Apartment Conversion and Addition client requested a design to convert an existing rooming house interior and add to it to create 20 apartments.
 The majority of the apartments are one-bedroom, but some are studios.
-The neighbourhood of Sandy Hill is one that requires careful consideration of the neighbourhood context, heritage considerations, urban design, and client project desires.
+The neighbourhood of Sandy Hill requires careful consideration of context, heritage, urban design, and client project objectives.

 Site

 The site for the Wilbrod Apartment Conversion and Addition is situated mid-block of an urban street in the Centre Town Area of Ottawa.
-The project is located in the Sandy Hill Cultural Heritage Character Area, verifying our desire to fit the project into the neighbouring context.
+The project is located in the Sandy Hill Cultural Heritage Character Area, which aligns with our desire to fit the project into the neighbouring context.

-The history of this location is fantastic it once housed students studying Theology, it also housed students of the nearby culinary school and most recently functioned as a rooming house.
+The history of this location is fantastic.
+It once housed students studying Theology; it also housed students from the nearby culinary school; and, most recently, it functioned as a rooming house.

 Appearance

 ARCA-VERDE desires to arrange the addition project so that it does not dominate the existing structure.
-We intend to work with the existing materials, proportions and horizontal lines to mary the new with the existing.
-However, the detailing of the new is modest compared to the existing as a function of budget and to allow the existing structure to be prominent on the site.
+We intend to work with the existing materials, proportions and horizontal lines to marry the new with the existing.
+However, the detailing of the new is modest compared to the existing due to budget constraints and to allow the existing structure to remain prominent on the site.

 Functional Description